-Customers understand these groups of visuals that go together as a “chunk” of information (see our article on design psychology for more on chunking).
+Customers understand these groups of visuals which go together as a “chunk” of information (see our design psychology article for more on chunking).
 That chunking makes it easier to process, as they only have to look at one place in the advert, rather than search the whole thing.

 Photography and video

-So, for example, if there’s a visual “hero” character in your creative, use contrast to help that character stand out.
-Use different colours or lighting to make them stand out from the background.
+For example, if there’s a visual “hero” character in your creative, use contrast to help that character stand out.
+Use different colours or lighting to make them distinct from the background.

 Use repetition in how you show the product being used.
-In food and drink adverts for example, the visuals usually show customers happily consuming the products.
+For example, in food adverts, the visuals usually show customers happily consuming the products.

 Be consistent with these sorts of visuals.
 It reinforces the idea of customers enjoying the product.

 Photography and video often combine elements like images, text and graphics.
 Check the alignment and proximity of these items.
 Make sure they work well together.
-Do they naturally fit together in the photo or video?
+Do they naturally fit together?
 Does what belongs together sit together in the visual?

-Great visual design should easily pass this basic CRAP test with good contrast, repetition, alignment and proximity.
-Feel free to share with your creative team that these are the basic visual principles you’ll be looking for.
+Great visual design should pass this CRAP test with good contrast, repetition, alignment and proximity.
+Feel free to share with your creative team that these are the basic visual principles you’ll look for.

 Once you work out if you like what you see, next you work out if you like what the creative says.
-It’s time to focus on the writing.
+You review the writing.

-The agency should check this, of course.
-But typos and grammar issues can sometimes get missed.
+For example, start by checking the spelling and grammar.
+The agency should do this, of course.
+But typos and grammar issues can get missed.
 A pair of fresh eyes works as an extra check.

 Then, read the words aloud (or ask the creative team to do it).
 Listen to the rhythm of the words and the sentences.
-You don’t pick that up scanning the words on the page, but it’s how people read and process writing.
-Words that are easy on the ear are easier to engage with.
+You don’t pick that up just scanning the words on the page.
+Words that are easy on the ear are usually also easier on the eye.

 Do the words flow easily?
 No awkward pauses.
-No long rambling sentences that are hard to follow.
+No long rambling sentences which are hard to follow.

 Shorter is usually better.
 It’s easier to understand short words.
 Easier to understand shorter sentences.
 The odd long sentence is fine, but make it the exception rather than the rule.
 There’s limited time to get your message across.
 Being concise helps you do that.

 Focus on key areas like the call to action.
 Is it clear?
 Remember you want the customer to do something.
-The writing needs to be clear what that is.
+The writing has to be clear what that is.

-Stories that use established structure and types are easier to engage with.
+Stories which use established structure and types are easier to engage with.